tseemann/VelvetOptimiser/README.md

 Turns on Velvet\'s read tracking and `amos` file output.

-This option is the same as specifying '-amos_file yes -read_trkg yes' in velvetg.
+This option is the same as specifying `-amos_file yes -read_trkg yes` in velvetg.
 However, it will only be added to the final assembly and not to the intermediate ones.

 ### `-o or --velvetgoptions`